MIKKYMAN99/Natural-Language-Processing-Project/README.md

 This project included 3 sections:

-Section 1: Writing style and dependency parsing and POS tagging
+Section 1: Writing style, dependency parsing, and POS tagging

 Section 2: Text Classification with Word2Vec and Text Classification with BERT